quicwg/base-drafts/draft-ietf-quic-tls.md

 Thus, endpoints that do not send packets larger than 2^11 bytes cannot protect more than 2^28 packets in a single connection without causing an attacker to gain an larger advantage than the target of 2^-57.
-The limit for endpoints that do not limit packet size is instead 2^23.
+The limit for endpoints that allow for the packet size to be as large as 2^16 is instead 2^23.

 ### Integrity Limit